kupolua/web-presentation/_posts/1005-04-01-fetching-data-async-call.md

 ---
 layout: post
 ---
-Example of custom function. you can you any library or HTTP method to ferch data
+Example of custom function.

+You can use any library or any HTTP method to ferch data from remote server

 ```
 <script type="text/javascript">